ryantd42/NY-Legislative-Git/2023/A4060A-2023/bill.md

- Introduced  by  M. of A. PAULIN, GONZALEZ-ROJAS, ARDILA, BORES, BURDICK, BURGOS, COLTON, GALLAGHER, LAVINE, LEE, LEVENBERG,  MAGNARELLI,  RAGA, RIVERA,  ROZIC,  SHIMSKY,  SIMON,  STIRPE,  McDONOUGH -- read once and referred to the Committee on Health
+ Introduced  by  M. of A. PAULIN, GONZALEZ-ROJAS, ARDILA, BORES, BURDICK, BURGOS, COLTON, GALLAGHER, LAVINE, LEE, LEVENBERG,  MAGNARELLI,  RAGA, RIVERA,  ROZIC,  SHIMSKY,  SIMON,  STIRPE, McDONOUGH, FORREST, KELLES, DE LOS SANTOS, SEAWRIGHT -- read once and referred to the Committee on Health -- ordered to a third reading, amended and  ordered  reprinted, retaining its place on the order of third reading

- AN ACT to amend the public health law, in relation to requiring menstru- al products in  public  colleges  and  universities;  in  relation  to replacing the term "feminine hygiene" with "menstrual"
+ AN ACT to amend the public health law, in relation to requiring menstru- al products in public colleges and universities

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Title 6 of the public health law is amended by adding a new section 267-a to read as follows:
+Title 6 of article 2 of the public health law is amended by adding a new section 267-b to read as follows:
-  § 267-A. MENSTRUAL PRODUCTS IN PUBLIC COLLEGES AND  UNIVERSITIES.
+  § 267-B. MENSTRUAL PRODUCTS IN PUBLIC COLLEGES AND  UNIVERSITIES.
 ALL PUBLIC  COLLEGES  AND  UNIVERSITIES IN THE STATE SHALL PROVIDE MENSTRUAL PRODUCTS IN THE RESTROOMS OF SUCH SCHOOL  BUILDING  OR  BUILDINGS.
 SUCH PRODUCTS SHALL BE PROVIDED AT NO CHARGE TO STUDENTS.
   § 2.
-Section  267 of the public health law, as added by section 1 of part Q of chapter 56 of the laws of 2018, is amended to read as follows:
-  § 267.
-[Feminine hygiene] MENSTRUAL products in schools.
-All elementa- ry and secondary public schools in the state  serving  students  in  any grade  from  grade  six  through  grade  twelve  shall provide [feminine hygiene] MENSTRUAL products in the restrooms of such school building  or buildings.
-Such products shall be provided at no charge to students.
-  § 3.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03087-02-3
+  LBD03087-05-4